 The importance of being discreet when it comes to disclosing cryptocurrency involvement has already been drummed into most bitcoiners.
 This particular incident serves as a prime opportunity to reiterate a number of home truths.
 For one thing, crypto that is in cold storage – be it on a hardware wallet in a bank vault or under the control of multi-sig – is immune from opportunistic home invasions.
 In addition, Ledger and Trezor both offer advanced passphrase options.
 That way, even if forced to hand over your cryptocurrency, you can unlock a false address that contains mere shrapnel.

-As for Mr Aston, he may have won this particular battle, but now the whole world knows he’s still sitting on a sizeable stash of cryptocurrency.
+As for the victim, he may have won this particular battle, but now the whole world knows he’s still sitting on a sizeable stash of cryptocurrency.
 If he’s to win the war, he’ll need to bolster his security and take measures to emphasize that he no longer has instant access to vast amounts of crypto.
 The Englishman got of lightly on this occasion.
 Next time he might not be so fortunate.

 What do you think is the best defense against home invasions?
 Let us know in the comments section below.